Wiktor-99/human_detector/README.md

     the detection to be considered successful.
 Default to 0.5
 - `min_tracking_confidence` - Mediapipe parameter.
 Minimum confidence value ([0.0, 1.0]) from the landmark-tracking model for
     the pose landmarks to be considered tracked successfully, or otherwise person detection will be invoked automatically on the next input image.

+## Devcontainer
+For development and running package devcontainer can be used.
+All dependencies already installed via in the container.